 To fit more in and to make sure your clothes are ready to wear at the other end, roll your jeans, trousers and t-shirts.
 You’ll find they’ll crease less and be good to go at your destination.

-We’ve all stood at the conveyer belt watching hundreds of black and grey bags going past, wondering if that one is ours.
+We’ve all stood at the conveyor belt watching hundreds of black and grey bags going past, wondering if that one is ours.
 Or maybe that one?
 A good way to spot your bag instantly is to use a colourful luggage strap.
-This is visible from all angles so you’ll be able to recognise your bag immediately, regardless of how it’s been placed on the conveyer belt.
+This is visible from all angles so you’ll be able to recognise your bag immediately, regardless of how it’s been placed on the conveyor belt.